8 Ways To Be A Good Listener And Improve Your Relationships

 If someone needs to speak to you, and you're in the middle of a project or task, either ask them to wait until you're done or stop what you're doing to listen.
 Multi-tasking doesn't allow for good listening.

-2. Watch for non-verbal communication and tone of voice.
+2. Notice non-verbal communication and tone of voice.

 Hearing someone's words is just a small part of being a good listener.
 We communicate far more through our expressions, body language, and tone of voice.